Sustainable Tourism vs Climate Change

 Economic benefits of sustainable tourism

 A country’s economy is broadly divided into three major sectors.
 These include the primary sector, which transforms natural resources into primary products and the secondary sector which creates finished products that are used by the end consumer.
 The tertiary sector, also called the service sector, does not produce products, rather it delivers intangible goods.
 Tourism is part of this tertiary sector.
 In the twentieth century the service sector has grown due to improved labor productivity and higher disposable income.
 More disposable income enables more spending on luxury service items.
 This includes eating out in restaurants, sleeping in hotels, and traveling.
 Although tourism mainly belongs to the tertiary development sector, it also influences the first two sectors.
 This makes tourism a very important economical tool for environmental advantages.
-With tourism a country’s economy is less dependent on its natural resources.
+With income from tourism a country’s economy is less dependent on its natural resources.

 Tourism compares favorably with other economic activities as a generator of employment and income, both directly and diffused through the economy.
 The Income Distribution Effect (IDE) also offers one of the strongest socioeconomic arguments in favor of tourism-related development.
 It describes how income generated by the sector is distributed.
 The analysis can be undertaken at a geographical and at a functional level.
 At the geographical level, tourists prefer to travel in regions with little industrial development.
 They also tend to gravitate toward areas of little agricultural value.
-For these reasons, tourism can become a dynamic force in regional economies.
+For these reasons, sustainable tourism can become a dynamic force in regional economies.

 Within a country, tourism demand originates in urban concentrations where the highest incomes are found.
 A percentage of such incomes is normally set aside for tourism in areas that are geographically different from the visitors’ home base, reinforcing the process of internal income redistribution.
 Internationally, a portion of the tourism consumption by developed countries occurs in developing countries, favoring the process of international income redistribution.
 At the functional level, the income generated tends to favor employment.
 This is estimated to contribute more to the total value-added of the industry than other factors do because much of tourism involves personal services.
 As estimated by the United Nations World Tourist Organization, worldwide tourism, directly and indirectly, supports at least 319 million jobs, representing one in ten of all jobs globally!
 These jobs include hotel managers and staff, taxi drivers, pilots, tour operators, restaurant owners, and shop attendants, among others.
 Secondary employment is generated in agriculture, industry, handicrafts, and services.